Trade Advice Document

 One-day sales are events, usually held in venues that have been booked for the day, where goods are offered for sale by traders at bargain prices.
 Some may be genuine but most are not.
 They are often run by slick, well-practised traders and a team of assistants who are expert in taking advantage of buyers' love of a bargain.

 Typically, traders are not local.
-They will hire a venue such as a church hall or hotel or take a short-term lease on an empty shop in order to hold the sale.
+In order to hold the sale, they will hire a venue (such as a church hall or hotel) or take a short-term lease on an empty shop.

 The trader's assistants may begin the process of whipping up excitement for the sale even before it has commenced by 'working' the queue of people waiting to enter the saleroom, chatting to them and building up the anticipation.